kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 results from this project.
 Until I'm shown wrong, I'm fairly certain that hostile or hurtful sentiments toward the plant are counter-productive to sustained acclimation, Mythbusters!

+For those who have to ask the cost of the electronics parts (I happen to be in that category myself) you will be interested to know that I bought the TTGO XI (WeMos XI) for about $1.65 US and the ADS1115 for about $1.73 US (HINT: I actually ordered the lower-resolution ADS1015 b/c it sells for less, but instead received the ADS1115 that is marked with both part numbers.
+Look at the photograph of the part being offered.)
+I realize you have to do some soldering or spring loading the contacts that way, but it saved me over $15 US not having to buy an Arduino Due to obtain better resolution than 10 bits.
+The added benefit is that I now have 16 bit resolution...well, 15 bit in reality, because of the difference between advertized resolution vs. real resolution.
+Note that I bought the parts through AliExpress and had to wait 30 days of shipping b/c I was not willing to pay extra for expedited shipping.
+Don't forget the USB cable, interconnect wires, and perfboard/breadboard you'll need.
+Note that the on-board integrated 12-bit ADC of the TTGO XI/WeMos XI is worthless unless you want to accept the hassle of analog buffering.
+This is b/c that board's analog inputs inexplicitely pathetically contain engineered-in unremoveable pull-up conductance.

 You may be interested to read some of the Biblical justification for this project.
 See the document entitled on that subject listed among the documents of this project.